larryhastings/appeal/README.md

 app.main()
 ```

-Would it surprise you to know--yes, it actually works!
 The `my_converter()` parameter `i_f` is a positional parameter
 that, itself, *takes positional parameters.*

+Would it surprise you to know--yes, it actually works!

-Converters have actually been fully recursive this
+Converters have been fully recursive this
-*whole time.*  Actually this fact was hiding in plain sight:
+*whole time.*  Actually this has been hiding in plain sight
-examples using `int_and_float()` have always been recursive,
+all along--all the examples using `int_and_float()` are recursive
-because `int_and_float()` has parameters annotated with `int`
+like this, because `int_and_float()` has parameters annotated
-and `float`.
+with `int` and `float`.

-How does this work on the command-line?
+How does this get mapped to the command-line?
 Appeal "flattens"
 the tree of converter functions into a linear series of
 arguments and options.
 In this case the usage would look
 like this: